 - Third-party coverage is a type of liability that can help protect your business if customers decide to sue you over negligence.
 In the event of a data breach, your business may be subject to fines and penalties from the government or private entities.
 This part of the policy can also help with those fines.

-Employment practices liability insurance (EPLI) is important for protecting your business against claims of wrongful termination, hiring, and employment practices.
+EPLI is an important Florida small business insurance policy because it offers protection for your business against claims of wrongful termination, hiring, and employment practices.
 Examples of an EPLI claim include sexual harassment and gender discrimination.

 Florida Small Business Insurance Costs